SWI-Prolog/packages-jpl/docs/TutorialMultithreaded.md

 [Queries from multi-threaded applications](https://jpl7.org/JavaApiOverview#queries-from-multi-threaded-applications)

-as well in this related issue at Github: https://github.com/SWI-Prolog/packages-jpl/issues/15
+as well in this related [issue #15](https://github.com/SWI-Prolog/packages-jpl/issues/15) at Github: